2021 Holiday Program Header (10 x 3.333 in).png

 4. Can I include a card?
 Yes, please include a card and feel free to sign it.
 We can not, however, include personal contact information in the cards.
 You can sign the card “the Jones family” or signed with your first names.

 5. Am I allowed to know the name of the child I sponsor?
-If the child is in foster care, we share the first name.
-If the child is being served by Child Protective Services, we can only share the first initial.
+Yes, we typically share the first name of the child you are sponsoring.
+In unique situations involving Child Protective Services cases, we might only be able to provide the first initial.

 6. Why do some of the entries on the list say FAMILY or SIBLINGS?
 If you are working with a group and would like to celebrate multiple children, consider choosing a family or siblings to sponsor!
 When signing up for a family or siblings, you are sponsoring EACH person listed.
 It’s great when you can team up with others to help out!

 8. Everyone on the list has been sponsored - are we too late?
 We have an amazing village that blows us away each year with their generosity!
 If you have come to this page and there are no children currently available who need a sponsor, please complete THIS FORM to be placed on our standby list.
-This will allow us to notify you when we add. a young person to our holiday list (typically means the child entered foster care or there has been a family crisis and the social worker has determined they are in need of a holiday sponsor).
+This will allow us to notify you when we add. a young person to our holiday list (typically means a family has experience an imminent crisis and the social worker has determined they are in need of a holiday sponsor).

 9. My company or group would like to help!
 Are there other ways to get involved?
 We love it when people are passionate about ensuring kids in our local child welfare system are celebrated and their needs met.
 Check out this page that gives more information about other sponsorship opportunities for this program!
 We also typically need birthday box sponsors during the months of December and January and would love for you to help with that, too!
 We are encouraging companies to join our Joyful Battle of Lights to help bring joy to kids throughout the year!
 We can tailor opportunities to corporate groups and encourage you to reach out to learn more.